Faith and reason are like two wings on which the human spirit rises to the contemplation of truth.” – St. John Paul II

 NFI is a non-profit organization that seeks to deepen and integrate personal, spiritual, and intellectual development through the Newman Apostolate by partnering with local communities to bring to tuition good works within the Diocese of Lexington.

-“Outreach to students during their formative years in college, when major life decisions are being made, is a critical ministry of the church,” said Bishop John Store, O.F.M.
+“Outreach to students during their formative years in college, when major life decisions are being made, is a critical ministry of the church,” said Bishop John Stowe, O.F.M.
 Conv.
 “I would love to have more resources to support the work that many parishes are doing to have a Catholic presence on college and university campuses, and I welcome the Newman Foundation, Inc.’s interest in helping enhance this ministry.”

 The Newman Apostolate is named after Cardinal John Henry Newman, who sought to bridge the divide between Catholicism and the scientific and social changes of the late 19th Century industrialization.
 Today, NFI promotes the Newman Apostolate by fostering Catholic intellectualism for students, faculty, staff, and parishioners at secular universities.
 This ministry is essential to Catholic teaching, which insists that faith and reason agree.